-TOKYO -- Shares rose in Asia on Monday as investors awaited signs the U.S. and China could be making progress in negotiations on resolving the trade war between the two biggest economies.
+TOKYO -- European shares were mixed by midday while Asian markets closed higher on Monday as investors awaited signs the U.S. and China could be making progress in negotiations on resolving the trade war between the two biggest economies.

 China's congress on Friday endorsed an investment law that aims to address complaints, particularly from the U.S., that China's system is rigged against foreign companies.
 The U.S. claims China forces companies to share technology in order to do business in the country.

 The lack of any major upsets in the talks appears to have calmed frazzled nerves.

 The Shanghai Composite index jumped 2.5 percent to 3,096.42 while Hong Kong's Hang Seng advanced 1.4 percent to 29,409.01.

 But that could easily change, given reports that a meeting between President Donald Trump and Chinese leader Xi Jinping to formalize a deal might be pushed back to June.